AhnafHamim/Furrever-stay/README.md

 ## Future Features
 Currently, our system allows users to input the characteristics of a single cat for analysis.
 However, our future objective is to enhance the functionality to process datasets provided by users, such as Excel files in CSV format, enabling the system to generate predictions and insights for multiple cats simultaneously.
 This expansion will offer users a more efficient experience.

+We are also planning to develop PawStay, which will be focused on dogs.

 license team-3